y-ates/AFaker/README.md

 If so, I am sure you also know how annoying it can be to fill those forms and especially when are going to make a fake account.

+This program will make this easier and faster.
+It will fill those forms with fake data and will create fake e-mail addresses if needed.

 ### Why would you want to create a fake account?
 Of course, because of privacy issues.
 You don't want to be the product.
 In many cases it is not even worth to give your personal data away, because of the short